pkrumins/dnode/README.markdown

 The files in web/ expose the same DNode connect interface to browser-based javascript over socket.io.

-You'll need to symlink [socket.io.js](http://github.com/LearnBoost/Socket.IO) into the web/ directory of this distribution.
+You'll need to symlink socket.io.js from [socket.io](http://github.com/LearnBoost/Socket.IO) into the web/ directory of this distribution.

 ### web.html